trevorHsu/docxload/README.md

 <br>

 ## Tag Attributes
-The following attributes have simplified the related configurations of **docx**.
-For more attributes of a tag, please check out the document of the tag's corresponding class in **docx**.
-Please refer to this document when an attribute configuration is different from the docx document.
+The following attributes have simplified some configurations of **docx**.
+For more attributes of a tag, please check out the documentation of the tag's corresponding class in **docx**.
+Please refer to this documentation when an attribute configuration is different from **docx**'s.

 ### **page**
 | Attribute | Description | Type | Option | Default |